darlene-rosa/Projects/README.md

 # Projects
-These final projects are a few examples of the individual and group work that I completed while studying business administration and computer information systems at Baruch College during 2020-2021 and during my post-graduate fellowship program with Data Science for All/Empowerment.
+These projects are a few examples of the individual and group work that I completed while studying business administration and computer information systems at Baruch College from 2020 - 2021 (3 semesters).
+The Airbnb project was conducted during my post-graduate fellowship program with Data Science for All/Empowerment from October 2021 - March 2022.
+All projects were completed remotely and resulted in a virtual presentation to an audience of peers.

-They reflect my leadership ability, curiosity, interests, creativity, and skills in research, business analysis, collaboration, and presentation.
+The projects reflect my curiosity, interests, creativity, and skills in research, business analysis, collaboration, and presentation.

 # 1. Project: “Rose & Renewed: The Book, The Brand, The Artist” Website for course CIS 3630:  Principles of Web Design